People

 IRA BELKIN

-Ira Belkin is an adjunct professor at NYU School of Law.
-He served as USALI’s first executive director from September 2012 to July 2019 and was a senior research scholar until 2021.
-Before joining USALI, Professor Belkin was the law and rights program officer for five years at the Ford Foundation in Beijing.
+Ira Belkin served as USALI’s first executive director from 2012 to 2019 and then supported USALI as a senior research scholar and adjunct faculty for several years.
+Before joining USALI, Professor Belkin was the law and rights program officer at the Ford Foundation’s Beijing office.
 Before that, he combined a career as an American lawyer and federal prosecutor with a deep interest in China.
-He served two tours at the U.S. Embassy in Beijing and a year as a fellow at the Yale Law School China Law Center.
-Professor Belkin spent 16 years as a federal prosecutor in Providence, R.I., where he was chief of the criminal division, and in Brooklyn, N.Y., where he was deputy chief of the general crimes unit.
+He served two tours at the US Embassy in Beijing and a year as a fellow at the Yale Law School China Law Center.
+Professor Belkin spent 16 years as a federal prosecutor in Providence, RI, where he was chief of the criminal division, and in Brooklyn, NY, where he was deputy chief of the general crimes unit.
 Prior to studying law, Professor Belkin taught Chinese language at Middlebury College.
 In addition to his J.D. from New York University School of Law, Belkin has a master’s degree in Chinese studies from Seton Hall University and a bachelor’s degree from SUNY Albany.
 Email Ira Belkin.

 JEROME A. COHEN